simpleiot/simpleiot/docs/user/mcu.md

 - 1: log ASCII strings (must be COBS wrapped) (typically used for debugging code on the MCU)
 - 4: log points received or sent to the MCU
-- 8: log raw data (must be COBS wrapped)
+- 8: log cobs decoded data (must be COBS wrapped)
+- 9: log raw serial data received (pre COBS)